 - 2 teaspoons vanilla extract

-In another large bowl, cream butter and sugar until fluffy, about 2 minutes.
+- In a large mixing bowl, cream butter and sugar until fluffy, about 2 minutes.

-Bake for 35 minutes, or until top springs back when lightly tapped with fingers.
+- Bake for 30-35 minutes or until the top is slightly soft and springs back lightly when tapped.

 - Transfer the pan to a wire rack and let cool before cutting.